ypeels/bitext-maker/README.md

-This is an attempt to generate multilingual parallel corpora from human-scalable multilingual resources.
+This is an attempt to generate multilingual parallel corpora from human-scalable multilingual resources using Python 3.